Azure/eno/docs/symphony/README.md

 # Symphony

-> ⚠️ This is an advanced Eno concept, most use-cases should not use it.
+> ⚠️ This is an advanced Eno concept, most use-cases can be addressed by managing individual compositions.

 Symphonies are higher-order units of configuration that involve multiple synthesizers.